Pinki-1234/Codyssey/README.md

 # Real-Time Collaborative Code Editing Website

-This project is a real-time collaborative code editing website developed by Saloni, Susmita, and Pinki.
+This project is a real-time collaborative code editing website developed as a group project.
 It allows multiple users to edit code simultaneously and see each other's changes in real-time.

 ## Project Link